 Prayer has been a powerful tool – not only in spiritual warfare but also in transforming my heart.
 As I walked in unfamiliar territory, I had to learn to lean on the Lord in prayer and find the strength to continue to stay and commit.

-Yes, I don’t know fully what the future holds but I know I can trust in the God who does not sleep nor slumber – and as I walk now more confidently into what was once unfamiliar and frightening, I know I do so in God’s strength knowing this is what He has for me, in this season!
+Yes, I may not know what the future holds, but I know I can trust in the God who does not sleep nor slumber – and as I walk now more confidently into what was once unfamiliar and frightening, I know I do so in God’s strength, knowing this is what He has for me, in this season!